• Skip to primary navigation

 • Above average risk

-This fund invests at least 80% of its assets in stocks included in the Russell 1000 Growth Index, with an emphasis on large-capitalization growth stocks.
+This fund invests at least 80% of its assets in stocks included in the Russell 1000 Growth Index, emphasizing large-capitalization growth stocks.

 The most important holdings include Apple, Microsoft, Amazon, Facebook, Tesla, and Alphabet.